yx-fan/TravelExpenseTrackerServer/INSTALL.md

 docker-compose up --build
 ```

-This will start the server along with MongoDB and Kafka as defined in the `docker-compose.yml` file.
+This will start the server along with MongoDB and RabbitMQ as defined in the `docker-compose.yml` file.

+This will start the server on the port specified in the `.env.docker` file (default is 3001).

 ### Running Locally